How To Spot a Dog Eye Infection—and What To Do if Your Pup Has One

 Wash Them After a Day in the Water

-Thoroughly rinse your dog with clean water after swimming in the pool, lake or ocean.
 Chlorine, sea salt and/or debris can contribute to eye irritation and infection; making sure the eyes are clean after swimming can help mitigate the risk.

-Avoid Contact with Contagious Dogs
+Avoid Contact With Contagious Dogs

 If you suspect another dog has an eye infection, keep your dog away until it’s cleared up.